marioy47/blog-site/posts/eslint-prettier-wordpress-config/index.md

 ## The Caveat

-Even tough all tools are excellent, its not all roses.
+Even though all tools are excellent, its not all roses.

 It turns out that ESLint has its own code formatter.
 Which is good, but it doesn't do as good a job as Prettier.
 So its not a bad idea to use both tools at the same time.
 And that can bring some weird issues.